Motutaiko Island: Biology

 Several endangered species live on the island, including Wainuia clarki.
 Other animals present on the island include a colony of cormorants and the small-scaled skink.
 The type specimen for this small skink was captured there in 1971 before being found elsewhere in the central North Island.
 Its bellbird population was preserved during the species great dieback after European colonisation and may have allowed more rapid repopulation in the Taupō area.

-Maori tradition
+Māori tradition

 The island is spiritually significant to the Māori people, and landing on the island is therefore prohibited by the government.
 Te Rangi-tua-matotoru, a major chief of the Ngāti Tūwharetoa, was buried in a sacred cave on the island in the late 18th century.

 The taniwha of Lake Taupō, named Horomatangi, is said to live in a cave on the island's northeastern face.
 The creature is also said to be the pet of Ngātoro-i-rangi.